 As sound waves leave one medium and enter another, such as an air borne wave in a room reaching a brick wall, the wave will undergo certain characteristics.
 A portion of the wave will attempt to pass through the medium, while the balance of the wave will reflect back off the wall.
 Sound Reflection occurs with that portion of the energy that stays contained to within the room.
 Sound Transmission occurs with that portion of the energy that is able to transmit through the wall.
-In either case, the sound wave is transfered as energy from molecule to molecule through either medium as is outlined in our course on the Sound Wave.
-The following animation demonstrates this basic principle:
+In either case, the sound wave is transferred as energy from molecule to molecule through either medium as is outlined in our course on the Sound Wave.

 Echo vs. Reverberation